House with solar panels on the roof

 Are there still solar rebates available?

-Though the number has dwindled, there are still some solar rebates available in Australia.
+There are still some active solar rebates available in Australia.
 These rebates, however, may vary in availability depending on the state or territory that you reside in.

 Are the any financing options for home solar system installations?

-Installing a solar power system on your house can be quite an expensive endeavour.
-Luckily there are a few different ways to finance installation if you don’t have the upfront funds available.
-Some of the top ways you can finance your residential solar systems include:
+Installing a solar power system in your house is quite expensive.
+Luckily, there are several ways to finance installation if you don’t have the upfront funds available.
+The top ways you can finance your residential solar systems include:

 How long will it take for my solar power system to save me money?